 A walled city of intriguing narrow streets, squares and fine buildings in a spectacular setting.
 Its monumental walls, towers and fortresses cradle a unique historical and architectural heritage in a 21st century city.
 By cable car we soar higher above the city to the summit of Mount Srd where from the top we are offered panoramic views of the city below, to the bays beyond, across to the Elafiti Islands and into the Adriatic.

 Described by many as the high point of any holiday to Dubrovnik the Elafiti Islands are but a short boat journey away.
 The traditionally relaxed way of Adriatic life can be experienced on these small, hilly and forested islands.
 Walk through the scented pine woods on islands of Koločep, Lopud and Šipan to open vistas across land and sea.

 Although it is one of the youngest countries in the world, it is steeped in history stretching back millennia.
 Having seceded from Serbia after the Balkans conflict in the 90s, prosperity has returned.
-Our hotel is set on the beautiful Bay of Kotor with Kotor old town and it walls not far away.
+Our hotel is set in the picturesque fjordside town of Tivat with Kotor old town and it walls not far away.
 With enticing walking opportunities in the hills behind the town, we are ideally situated for a great holiday.

 On our week’s walking programme we will explore the local hills, the Lovćen National Park and the skyline of the Bay of Kotor, southern Europe’s deepest fjord, which offers world class scenery.
 We walk the zig-zag trail of Vrmac Mountain where we can enjoy views of both Kotor and Tivat’s breathtaking fjords.
 We will spend time in the labyrinth streets of Kotor’s magnificent old town, a UNESCO world heritage site, walk its ramparts and take a boat trip to further explore the fjords.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.